 - 1. Complete the application and send it to the admissions office at the address above, along with the required application fee.
-The application may be completed online, faxed, or sent by U.S. mail (or private sector equivalent). - 2.
-Submit your essay by email to both jjohnson@icr.edu & msmith@icr.edu . - 3.
+The application may be completed online, faxed, or sent by U.S. mail (or by private sector equivalent).
+The fee may be submitted online, or by FAX, or by mailed check. - 2.
+Submit your essay by email to both jjohnson@icr.edu & .sjohnson@icr.edu. - 3.
 Request official transcripts (copies are acceptable on a temporary basis, but official transcripts are eventually required) to be sent to Admissions, at the address above. - 4.
 Request 2 character references, following directions on the Character Reference Forms.

-Note: The Family Education Rights and Privacy Act of 1974 ("FERPA") is not directly applicable to ICR's School of Biblical Apologetics (because ICR does not accept government grants/funding), yet ICR nevertheless observes an educational privacy policy similar to FERPA on most issues.
+Note: The Family Education Rights and Privacy Act of 1974 ("FERPA") is not directly applicable to ICR's School of Biblical Apologetics (because ICR does not accept government grants/funding), yet ICR nevertheless observes an educational privacy policy that is similar to FERPA in many aspects.
 Please notice that letters of recommendation have traditionally not been shown to students.
 Because of the importance of preserving the confidentiality of letters of recommendation, educational institutions are permitted to suggest that applicants may waive their rights of access to letters of recommendation.
 Thus, applicants may waive their rights to see these recommendations, but such waiver is not required.
-(In other words, signing such a waiver statement is not required as a condition of admission.)
+(In other words, signing such a waiver statement is not required as a condition of admission to ICR-SOBA programs.)